 With a decade or more of work experience, the resume should encompass two pages.
 This is because you should provide a comprehensive overview of your past work history, and qualifications.

-If you have worked for a lot of different employers, you will need to put this information on two pages.
+If you have worked for many different employers, you will need to put this information on two pages.
 This will help recruiters answer the most common questions about where you worked in the past.

 - You need enough room to include all of your relevant information.
 You won't be able to fit all the features you need in a one-page resume.